Loading...

 investing in the stock market.
 So most people following this strategy are actually following

 the Warren Buffett style of passively investing in index funds.
-And if you're not familiar,

 index funds are basically a way for you to have diversified